How to Fix a Firestick Remote That’s Not Working

-- Power up your Fire TV Stick.
+- Power up your Fire TV Stick using the remote.

-- Get the remote close to the TV and press the Back and Home buttons for 10 seconds.
+- Get the remote close to the TV and press the “Back” and “Home” buttons for “10 seconds.”
 You have now unpaired the Firestick.

-Firestick Remote Not Working With Volume
+Problem 7: Firestick Remote Not Working with Volume

-Manage Equipment Control
+Manage the Equipment Control Options

-- Go to “Manage equipment,” then “TV.”
+- Go to “Manage equipment,” then choose “TV.”